 IMMEDIATE SUPERVISOR Associate Director, Taylor Health and Wellness Center

 The Business Office Coordinator processes billing of Taylor Health and Wellness Center charges, processes payments to patient accounts, and answers patients’ questions about their accounts.
 The Business Office Coordinator assures medical procedures are properly coded to maximize reimbursement for the patient and the Health Center, reviews the usage of International Statistical Classification of Diseases and Related Health Problems (ICD-9) and Current Procedural Terminology (CPT) codes for appropriateness, audits Explanations of Benefits (EOB), posts payments to accounts, and researches errors and non-payments.

 MINIMUM ACCEPTABLE QUALIFICATIONS

 Education: A high school education is required; a Bachelor’s degree in Accounting or Business Administration is preferred.

-Experience: At least 5 years of experience processing medical insurance claims and/or billing and posting payments to patient accounts is required.
+Experience: At least five years of experience processing medical insurance claims and/or billing and posting payments to patient accounts is required.
 Experience working with patient accounts in an automated environment is required.

 Skills: Must have an up-to-date understanding of current health insurance practices and trends; must have an understanding of bookkeeping practices related to patient accounts.
-Must have current understanding of HIPAA regulations and their application relative to patient medical records and charges.
+A current understanding of the Health Insurance Portability and Accountability Act (HIPAA) regulations and their application relative to patient medical records and charges is required.